BeloveO/alx-low_level_programming/0x01-variables_if_else_while/README.md

-“5-print_numbers.c- print all single digit base 10 numbers” “6-print_numberz.c- print all single digit base 10 numbers using putchar” “7-print_tebahpla.c- prints lowercase alphabet in reverse”
+“5-print_numbers.c- print all single digit base 10 numbers” “6-print_numberz.c- print all single digit base 10 numbers using putchar” “7-print_tebahpla.c- prints lowercase alphabet in reverse” “8-print_base16.c- print all the numbers in base 16 in lowercase”